yuhyam95/meenos-menu/NOTIFICATION_SETUP.md

 2. Get your API key from the dashboard
 3. Add `RESEND_API_KEY` to your environment variables
 4. Set your admin email address

+**Note**: The system uses `onboarding@resend.dev` as the sender address by default.
+This is Resend's verified domain and works immediately without additional setup.

 ### 2. WhatsApp Setup